jaguarfi/GIS-E4030-project/README.md

 * Install all dependencies as described in https://docs.djangoproject.com/en/dev/ref/contrib/gis/install/.

 * Also install django-leaflet with pip install.
-(In general you can install most python libraries by git console with the command: 'pip install <library name>')
+(In general you can install most python libraries by terminal with the command: 'pip install <library name>')

 * After you've installed PostGIS make sure to define the database settings you chose in mapservice/settings.py.

 * All of the instructions below are for using a Git Bash terminal on a Windows 10 installation.
-They should work for other terminals and other windows verions, but if you are using a different operating system something may work differently.
+They should work for other terminals and other windows versions, but if you are using a different operating system something may work differently.

 * All relevant commands start with 'python' or 'git'.
 The commands starting 'python' can be shortened to start with prefix 'py' instead, which is used here.